Post-growth: Academic reviews

 A 2024 systematic review of academic literature concluded a number of studies use the term post-growth to express views associated with degrowth, and some leading degrowth scholars have employed it in their own work (e.g., Hickel et al., 2021).
 While post-growth generally refers to prioritising sustainability and social justice over economic growth, degrowth goes further by advocating a deliberate reduction in the scale of economic activity to achieve these aims.
 In recent years, the distinction between the two terms has become less clear, with many authors on degrowth using the catch-term post-growth, possibly to avoid resistance against the strong connotation of degrowth.

 A 2025 review in The Lancet Planetary Health surveyed 201 recent studies to assess the field of post-growth research.
 The authors highlighted advances in ecological macroeconomic models, including testing post-growth policies, addressing GDP-linked welfare dependencies, and identifying systems to reduce resource use while enhancing wellbeing.
 The review is authored by leading experts across multiple subfields of post-growth research and highlights key recent contributions without adhering to traditional systematic review criteria, such as requiring explicit use of 'post-growth' terminology.
 According to the review, ecological macroeconomic models used in post-growth research could be enhanced in four main respects: by including a broader set of environmental and wellbeing indicators; by adapting and calibrating them for geographic and economic contexts beyond Europe and North America; by incorporating international dimensions such as trade, capital flows, and currency movements; and by extending the approach to global climate–economy models.
 The authors also note that while structural factors may make a post-growth transition politically challenging, relatively little attention has been given to its geopolitical dimensions, including potential risks for early-adopting countries such as capital flight or loss of geopolitical influence.
 They further identify a gap in knowledge about the political pathways that could make post-growth transitions feasible, especially in terms of how shifts in international governance and global power structures might create or restrict opportunities for post-growth and sovereign development.

 Public and expert opinion

 A 2023 study of nearly 800 climate policy researchers around the world found that 73% support post-growth (45% agrowth and 28% degrowth).
 A pan-European survey reported that 61% of respondents favor post-growth approaches.
 In a representative survey of Spanish citizens, Drews and van den Bergh (2016) found that a majority regarded economic growth and environmental sustainability as compatible (green growth), about one-third preferred either disregarding economic growth as a policy goal (agrowth) or halting it altogether (degrowth).

-Related organizations

-Several organizations worldwide focus explicitly on post-growth ideas and strategies.
-These include the Post Growth Institute, the Centre for the Understanding of Sustainable Prosperity (CUSP), the Foundation for the Economics of Sustainability (Feasta) and the Postgrowth Economics Network.